Create a Direct Sales Invoice That Includes a Return

 Usage Notes

-A point-of-sale (POS) system can create and process direct sales invoices and include in these invoices lines for returned items that were previously sold.
+A point-of-sale (POS) system can create and process direct sales invoices that include lines for returned items that were previously sold.
 The POS system creates the direct sales invoice on the Invoices (SO303000) form and releases the invoice.

-Consider the following scenario example.
-A customer comes to the store and picks up a number of items (including items that are tracked by their serial numbers).
+Consider the following scenario: A customer comes to the store and picks up a number of items (including items that are tracked by their serial numbers).
 The customer would like to buy these items and to return a previously purchased box of pens.
-In the POS system, one invoice is created for this operation.
+In the POS system, one direct sales invoice is created for this operation.
 The customer pays the difference between the sale and the return.

 You can use the following sequence of requests while entering a direct sales invoice along with a return:

-1. Create a Direct Sales Invoice Along with a Return
+1. Create a Direct Sales Invoice That Includes a Return

 2. Invoke Release of an Invoice